Balance Exercise Tips

 It may be easier to improve your balance than you think…

 Watch this YouTube Balance Video

 |Beginner – 1st 5 minutes||Advanced – Skip to minute 5 of video…|

 If you think you need Balance Exercises, you probably do.
 Check our Balance Exercises page to see how to begin.
 As you progress your lower-body strength exercises will improve your balance or your balance may already be good enough that you don’t have to start there.
 See if you can easily do those exercises.

 After you progress from beginner be sure to check out the Bosu Ball or a Balance Ball.
 When I complained about my balance, my trainer incorporated a balance ball into my workout and it’s been great!
 See our Balance Exercises page for a good Balance Board Exercise.

 Time yourself as you stand on one foot without support for as long as possible.
 Be sure to stand near something to grab onto when you’ve reached your limit.
 Record the time.
 Repeat while standing on your other foot.
 Perform Balance Exercises and test again in a month.

-If needed, these beginner exercises can get you started, but the lower body strength exercises will also improve your balance.
-To get the Balance exercises you need, once you are ready, be sure to incorporate the Bosu or Balance Ball into your routines.
-I recently saw someone doing amazing exercises with an upside-down Bosu and can’t wait to progress to that level!
+If needed, these beginner exercises can get you started, and your lower body strength exercises will also help improve your balance.
+To get the Balance exercises you need, once you are ready, be sure to incorporate a bosu or balance ball.

 You can do balance exercises almost anytime, anywhere, and as often as you like.
 You do not need to warm up or wear special clothing to do balance exercises.
 Also try lower-body strength exercises because they can help improve your balance.